raggleton/PythiaPlotter/README.md

 	```
 	The output PDF file is `qcdScatterSmall.pdf`.
 	Note that by default, this will also run `dot` over the GraphViz file to produce a PDF plot.
-If you don't want it to, use `-nD|--noDot` flag.
+If you don't want it to, use `-nD, --noDot` flag.

+## Notes:

 - If you want all the particle names in the resultant PDF to look nice, use the `--convertTex` flag.
 Note that this is still experimental.
 In particular, running latex gives errors.
 Keep pressing `ENTER` though and it will still produce a nice PDF.
 For example, see `qcdScatterSmallConvert.pdf`, produced by running `python PythiaPlotter.py --convertTex`.

-- If you used the `-nD|--notDot` flag, to run `dot` over your GraphViz file to make the plot:
+- If you used the `-nD, --notDot` flag, to run `dot` over your GraphViz file to make the plot:
 	```
 	dot -Tpdf qcdScatterSmall.gv -o qcdScatterSmall.pdf